Generalizing Differentially Private Decentralized Deep Learning with Multi-Agent Consensus: Problem Statement

-Let $\mathcal{D}_i$ be the subset of data that agent $i$ can access and $l(\cdot)$ be the objective function to be minimized.
-We aim to optimize a neural network parameterized by the weights $\theta \in \mathbb{R}^d$ over the aggregate dataset $\mathcal{D}=\cup_{i \in \mathcal{V}} \mathcal{D}_i$ where each agent $i$ stores its own local estimate of the network weights $\theta_i$.
-We desire the agents to reach consensus on optimal network parameters $\theta^*$ after training.
+\textbf{Setup.} Consider a cooperative deep learning problem involving $N$ agents, each with access to a private dataset and operating in an undirected, connected communication graph $\mathcal{G} = (\mathcal{V}, \mathcal{E})$.
+Let $\mathcal{D}_i$ be the subset of data that agent $i$ can access and $l(\cdot)$ be the objective function (same for all agents).
+We aim to optimize a neural network parameterized by the weights $\theta \in \mathbb{R}^d$ over the aggregate dataset $\mathcal{D}=\cup_{i \in \mathcal{V}} \mathcal{D}_i$, where agent $i$ stores its local estimate of the network weights $\theta_i$.
+We desire the agents to reach agreement on optimal network parameters $\theta^*$ after training.
 This distributed optimization problem can be formulated as:

-Our problem is cooperative in the sense that all agents share the same goal, i.e., the same objective function.
-However, some agents may be untrustworthy and seek to uncover sensitive information about other agents' private datasets during network optimization.
-We assume all agents are honest and communicate their true parameters.
+\textbf{Threat Model.} An attacker aims to infer or reconstruct sensitive information about agents’ local training data such as memberships or distributions.
+This attacker is an untrustworthy agent in the network that may passively exploit knowledge of parameter updates and model architecture (i.e., honest-but-curious).